-Slip on joints are not accepted Not inside machinery spaces of category A or accommodation spaces.
-May be accepted in other machinery spaces provided the joints are located in easily visible and accessible positions.

-provided the joints are located in easily visible and accessible positions.

-3) Approved fire resistant types except in cases where such mechanical joints are installed on open decks, as defined in SOLAS II-2/Reg.
-9.2.3.3.2.2(10) and not used for fuel oil lines.
+- 1) Fire endurance test shall be applied when mechanical joints are installed in pump rooms and open decks. - Slip on joints are not accepted inside machinery spaces of category A or accommodation spaces.
+May be accepted in other machinery spaces provided the joints are located in easily visible and accessible positions(refer to MSC/Circ.734). - 3) Approved fire-resistant types except in cases where such mechanical joints are installed on open decks, as defined in SOLAS II-2/Reg.
+9.2.3.3.2.2(10) and not used for fuel oil lines. - 4) Fire endurance test shall be applied when mechanical joints are installed inside machinery spaces of category A.